 Adjunct: Adjunct Instructor in Mechanical and Energy Engineering: The Department of Mechanical and Energy Engineering seeks qualified individuals for its Adjunct Instructor Pool and welcomes applicants at any time.
-This posting is for the Fall 2017, Spring 2018 and Summer 2018 semesters.
-The specific courses involved may vary from semester to semester and openings to teach these courses develop on a periodic basis, depending on department teaching needs.
+This posting is for the Fall 2019, Spring 2020 and Summer 2020 semesters.
+The specific courses involved may vary from semester to semester and openings to teach these courses are developed on a periodic basis, depending on department teaching needs.
 The anticipated need may include but is not limited to: MEEN 4350 LEED for Residential Building; MEEN 4800.001 Geothermal Heat Pumps; MEEN 4800.007 Oil & Gas; MEEN 4800.006 Feedback Control Systems; MEEN 4800.009 Automotive Manufacturing; MEEN 4110 Alternative Energy; MEEN 4140 FEA; MEEN 4810.009 Principles of HVAC; MEEN 5140.001 Advanced Math Method.”

-The faculty hired (except the lecturer and Adjuncts) would be expected to develop strong research programs funded by external sources in their areas of expertise, collaborate with researchers within and outside the department, teach MEE undergraduate and graduate courses, support and mentor students, and provide services to the University and the profession.
+The faculty hired (excluding Lecturers and Adjuncts) would be expected to develop strong research programs funded by external sources in their areas of expertise, collaborate with researchers within and outside of the department, teach MEE undergraduate and graduate courses, support and mentor students, and provide services to the University and the profession.

-All applicants must submit online applications at http://facultyjobs.unt.edu; search assistant/associate professor/Director under Mechanical and Energy Engineering.
-Completed applications will be reviewed starting December 5, 2016, and continue until the positions are filled.
+All applicants must submit online applications at http://facultyjobs.unt.edu; search Assistant/Associate Professor under Mechanical and Energy Engineering.
 Offers of employment for these positions will be made dependent upon available funding.